ddmitov/bg-volumina/README.md

 ===========

 Bibliographic Database Script Kit - OBSOLETE<br>
-BG-Volumina scripts are uploaded with purely archival purpose.
+BG-Volumina scripts are uploaded with a purely archival purpose.